Chapter 77 – Tragedy Strikes

 I had the same response for five other spine doctors at Tokyo’s main hospitals.

-Only at the special government-run back and spine unit did the consent.
+Only at the special government-run, back-and-spine hospital did they consent.
 They probably had to; it was government-funded.
 But they warned how difficult it would be.

 The operation required a network of stents to allow cut bones to fuse.